-8. Discount (G.S.
+6. Discount (G.S.
 105-113.85)

-Effective for reporting periods beginning on or after August 1, 2004, each wholesaler or importer is allowed to deduct a discount equal to two percent (2%) of the tax due if the report is filed and the tax due is paid by the due date.
+Each wholesaler or importer is allowed to deduct a discount equal to two percent (2%) of the tax due if the report is filed and the tax due is paid by the due date.
 The discount covers the losses due to spoilage and breakage, expenses incurred in preparing the records and reports required by this Article, and the expenses of furnishing a bond.

-9. Bonds (G.S.
+7. Bonds (G.S.
 105-113.86)